aimat-lab/gcnn_keras/training/results/README.md

 ## ClinToxDataset

 ClinTox (MoleculeNet) consists of 1478 compounds as smiles and data of drugs approved by the FDA and those that have failed clinical trials for toxicity reasons.
 We use random 5-fold cross-validation.
+The first label 'approved' is chosen as target.

 | model       | kgcnn   |   epochs | Accuracy               | AUC(ROC)               |
 |:------------|:--------|---------:|:-----------------------|:-----------------------|